davhunt/app-prfv2/README.md

 The fMRI data can optionally be preprocessed with slice-timing correction and head motion correction.

-Global signal regression of FMRI supported, converting signal to % change from baseline, either computing baseline for each voxel seperately (per-voxel normalization, pvn) or computing a global baseline (grand-mean scaling, gms).
+Global signal regression of FMRI supported, converting signal to % change from baseline, either computing baseline for each voxel seperately (per-voxel normalization, 'pvn') or computing a global baseline (grand-mean scaling, 'gms').

 ### Authors
 - Justin Gardner (jlg@stanford.edu)